cheshire-cat-ai/core/README.md

 Best framework to learn how AI agents work.

-It is designed bottom up to be easy to understand and easy to extend with coding agents.
+It is designed bottom up to be easy to understand and easy to extend via vibe coding / agentic engineering.

 Main use case of the Cat is education & research.
 Many companies and institutions use it to publish agents on the web.

+Give the project a star ⭐ if you like creative cats!

 ## Quickstart